 What makes this all even more frustrating is I know it’s possible to make workable dressup games for today’s web.
 Universal, smooth moving layers on any browser, and any device, is a reality.
 I’ve found working, detailed instructions & examples that simply need to be programmed in by someone way, way smarter than I. And I have dressup jobs ready to be made if I could just figure this out.

 If you think you have these skills to make this possible for me again, please contact me.
-I would love to start regularly making these again.
+These are my most favorite jobs, and I would love to start regularly making them again.

-For a pretty thorough list of dressup games I’ve made you can visit my portfolio here.
-For the record, Safari is the browser to use if you want any of these to work properly.
+For a thorough list of dressup games I’ve made over the years you can visit my portfolio here.
+For the record, Safari is the most reliable browser to use if you want these to work properly.